-Brand-new this year is a magical one-hour Polar Express train ride inspired by the children's holiday classic by Chris Van Allsburg.
+Take a ride on the magical one-hour Polar Express train ride inspired by the children's holiday classic by Chris Van Allsburg.
 Santa greets each child as the story is read aloud, music from the Warner Bros. movie soundtrack is played, and cookies and hot chocolate are served.
 Young passengers dressed in pajamas will be dazzled by the juggling chef and roaming hobos.
+Trains run on select dates from November 18 – December 10, and then daily from December 17–31, except on Christmas Day.
 Tickets online.
-(This train, operated by the Morristown & Erie Railway, will replace the Whippany Railway Museum's Santa Claus Special, which will not run this year.
-The museum is closed for the season and will reopen in Spring 2017.)

-NOTE: The Polar Express train operated by the Delaware River Railroad in Phillipsburg is SOLD OUT FOR 2016
+Act fast: the Polar Express train operated by Delaware River Railroad in Phillipsburg is almost completely sold out!

 Tri-State Santa Train – Wayne

-The Tri-State Railway Historical Society presents its 24th annual Santa Train, featuring a visit with Santa and Mrs. Claus, along with some elves and cartoon characters.
+The Tri-State Railway Historical Society presents its 25th annual Santa Train, featuring a visit with Santa and Mrs. Claus, along with some elves and cartoon characters.
 Each child will receive an activity book and a toy on the ride, which lasts about an hour.
-Departs December 11 at 8:45 a.m., 10:45 a.m., 12:45 p.m. & 2:45 p.m.
-Tickets are $17 for adults, $11 for children under 12, and free for babies under 2.
+Departs December 9 at 9 a.m., 11 a.m., 1 p.m., and 3 p.m.
+Tickets are $20 for adults, $10 for children under 12, and free for babies under 2.
+Tickets online.